weight loss early pregnancy sign

 Being active during pregnancy is good for both body and mind, even if energy levels change16.
 Walking and swimming are safe and effective, as doctors suggest18.

-Always talk to a healthcare provider before starting or continuing any exercise during pregnancy.
-Safe pregnancy exercise Following the right guidelines for weight, nutrition, and exercise helps support a healthy pregnancy and baby growth.
+Always talk to a healthcare provider before starting or continuing any exercise during pregnancy. safe pregnancy exercise Following the right guidelines for weight, nutrition, and exercise helps support a healthy pregnancy and baby growth.

 Risk Factors and Warning Signs